ekelokorpi/panda-engine/README.md

 ### HTML5 game engine for mobile and desktop

-Make games written in [JavaScript](http://www.w3schools.com/js/), play them on any major browser, or wrap them into native applications.
+Make games written in JavaScript and play them on any major browser, or wrap them into mobile applications.

 ## Install